d4c7/zarg/README.md

 ## License

-Zig-Argueando is licensed under the EUPL-1.2 license.
+Zig-Argueando is licensed under the EUPL-1.2 license and MIT.
 Please check the `LICENSES` folder for more details.